Published 1 Dec 2022

 A SIRE (Ship Inspection Report Programme) inspection is a standard assessment done by tanker owners and operators to identify operational deficiencies in their shipping vessels.
 It is used to determine whether a vessel or barge follows SIRE programme standards set by the OICMF.
 Performing regular SIRE Inspections can help your business promote ship safety and ensure consistent quality of service in the business.

 A SIRE Inspection checklist is a tool introduced by the OCIMF to help maritime industries promote ship safety in their vessels.
-This checklist is converted using iAuditor and contains the 12 chapters from the VIQ questionnaire from the SIRE Program which are as follows:
+This checklist is converted using SafetyCulture (formerly iAuditor) and contains the crucial areas to check during SIRE inspections such as:

 - Crew Management